 Subscription through Sales Order

-To create a subscription through Sales order you have to go to Sales Management app and create a new quotation by triggering the CREATE button.
-For more detailed information about Odoo Sales Management, refer our step by step guide on Odoo Sales Management App
+To create a subscription through a Sales order, you need to go to the Sales Management app and make a new quotation by clicking on the CREATE button.
+For more details about Odoo Sales Management, please refer to our step by step guide on Odoo Sales Management App

 In the orderline, you can add your subscription products and save your Quotation.